-3. Press the peeler down on the carrot with a stern force.
-You do not want to peel the carrot loosely.
-Technically, you can make this as thick or thin as you want, but you can see through the photos below my grade of thickness.
+3. Press the peeler down on the carrot with force.
+You do not want to peel it loosely.
+Technically, you can make this as thick or thin as you want, but you can see my grade of thickness in the photos below.

-4. Complete peel each carrot and collect it into a bowl.
-There will be extra carrot left over that you will not be able to peel.
-I just save the scraps for veg and dip or other recipes.
+4. Completely peel each carrot and collect them in a bowl.
+There will be extras that you will not be able to peel.
+I save the scraps for snacks, dips, or other recipes.

-5. For this recipe, I kept to 185g of carrot which equals around 70 calories for the “noodles.”
+5. I use 185 g of carrots which equals approximately 70 calories for the “noodles.”

 6. Place the carrots into a pan of boiling water.
-Let boil for 3-4 mins.
+Let boil for 3-4 minutes.
 It doesn’t take long for the carrots to cook.
-I actually like my a little on the tougher side so I stick to the 3 min mark.
+I actually like mine a little on the tougher side so I stick to the 3 minute mark.

-7. At this point you can strain the noddles and put them into something else (vegetable medley or pasta) or you can eat them on their own.
+7. At this point you can strain the noodles and add them to something else (a vegetable medley or pasta) or you can eat them on their own.

-8. If you want to eat them on their own or as a side — after draining them put them back into the pan, add 1 tbsp of light butter or 1/2 tbsp of oil, heavy sprinkle of salt, light sprinkle of pepper and dash of granulated garlic.
-Heat up slightly and mix together and serve.
+8. If you want to eat them on their own or as a side—after draining, put them back in the pan, add 1 tbsp of light butter or 1/2 tbsp of oil, a heavy sprinkle of salt, a light sprinkle of pepper, and dash of granulated garlic.
+Heat them slightly, mix together, and serve.